KevyPorter/hypixel-reference/Documentation/Warlords.md

 | material | The material of the weapon.
 Used to reference it's rarity and name. |

 ### Player Classes
+Each player class is assigned a unique ID (they should never overlap.)
+This is used to lookup data associated with the class (such as specializations.)

 | ID | Name |
 | ----- | -------- |